 What is DevSecOps?

 DevSecOps stands for Development, Security, and Operations.
 It's an augmentation of DevOps that aims to embed security practices and tooling throughout the entire software development lifecycle (SDLC).
-The core idea is to "shift left" – to move security considerations to the earliest stages of development, rather than treating security as an afterthought or a final gate before release.
-This proactive approach helps in identifying and mitigating vulnerabilities early, reducing the cost and complexity of fixes, and fostering a culture of security responsibility across all teams.
+The core idea is to "shift left" – to move security considerations to the earliest stages of development, rather than treating security as an afterthought.

 Why DevSecOps Matters in Platform Engineering